Pinot simple flic

-Pinot simple flic is a French crime-comedy film directed by Gérard Jugnot and released in 1984.
+Pinot simple flic is a 1984 French crime-comedy film directed by Gérard Jugnot.

 Plot

 The film starts in the 13th arrondissement of Paris in 1984.
 Robert Pinot is a police officer as ordinary as clumsy.
 One day, he stops a certain Josyane, a young drug addict who is also doubled as a pickpocket, nicknamed Marylou.
-Having discovered that she comes from the same village, Nanteuil, then him, he takes compassion for the young girl and decides to take her under his wing to keep her away from Tony, a dangerous dealer with whom she is in love.
+Having discovered that she comes from the same village, Nanteuil, he takes compassion for the young girl and decides to take her under his wing to keep her away from Tony, a dangerous dealer with whom she is in love.